TheFuturoHouse.com | Latest Site News & Updates

-I recommend you take a look at the blog; I for one am very impressed by Kyösti Iitti's work and I think you will be too.
-For sure if I am ever close enough [which is to be honest doubtful] I will visit.
+We recommend you take a look at the blog; we are very impressed by Kyösti Iitti's work and we think you will be too.
+For sure if we are ever close enough (which is to be honest doubtful) we will visit.

-The most interesting feature of this Futuro is that it is raised above the ground; a staircase can be seen in the photos which allows access to the top of the Futuro where I assume you can get some great views of the park and the surrounding area.
-One of the photos at left is taken from the top of the Futuro.
-I am not sure if visitors to the park have this access; if they do hopefully the roof of the Futuro is protected and/or strengthened in some way as it was clearly not designed or manufactured for that purpose.
+The most interesting feature of this Futuro is that it is raised above the ground; a staircase can be seen in the photos which allows access to the top of the Futuro where we assume you can get some great views of the park and the surrounding area.
+One of the photos below is taken from the top of the Futuro.
+We are not sure if visitors to the park have this access; if they do hopefully the roof of the Futuro is protected and/or strengthened in some way as it was clearly not designed or manufactured for that purpose.

 There is also what appears to be some kind of a sculpture on top of the Futuro and a large communication antenna.

-There are several references/records [a couple of which are listed below] that can be found to groups visiting Enkelipuisto/Angel Park, listing of times it is open to the public and so one but interestingly there is not any address or directions that I can find so if I were visiting Finland and wanted to visit Enkelipuisto/Angel Park I would have no idea where to go without calling to ask.
+There are several references/records (a couple of which are listed below) that can be found to groups visiting Enkelipuisto/Angel Park, listing of times it is open to the public and so on but interestingly there is not any address or directions that we can find so if we were visiting Finland and wanted to visit Enkelipuisto/Angel Park we would have no idea where to go without calling to ask.

 - What appears to be a flyer/brochure for a planned outing to Enkelipuisto/Angel Park can be found here (PDF file in Finnish).
 The file contains one image of the Futuro from the ground (or possibly part way up the staircase) looking up the staircase to the Futuro.
 This gives a unique perspective of the Futuro as it is the only one currently raised above ground level in this way that we are aware of.